ZiY1/Online-Computer-Store-System/README.md

 | delivery     | on_track@lenovo.com | p |
 | computer     | sony@lenovo.com     | p |

-## Copyright Disclaimer
-We do not have any affiliations with Lenovo Corporation or anything related with the images used in the development of this small project.

 ## Installation
 **Clone the repository**
 ```bash